tonycsoka/neotest-behave/README.md

 # neotest-behave

+_This is a personal project, put together to help with testing for a contract._

 A [Behave](https://behave.readthedocs.io/en/latest/), BDD  adapter for [Neotest](https://github.com/nvim-neotest/neotest)

 Behave will need to be runnable, with all runtime packages installed, from the directory where your [gherkin](https://cucumber.io/docs/gherkin/) `*.feature` files are